gordon-matt/peachpie-responsive-file-manager/README.md

 }
 ```

-There are more options available.
-Look at the demo app for an example.
+More options can be found in the demo app.

-3. Open your `Program.cs` and ensure it looks something like this:
+4. Open your `Program.cs` and ensure it looks something like this:

 ```csharp
 var builder = WebApplication.CreateBuilder(args);